sarahmaddox/site-webdev/src/angular/guide/server-communication.md

   }
 ```

-The resource URL is passed to `get`, it calls the server which returns heroes.
+You pass the resource URL to `get` and it calls the server which returns heroes.

 <div class="l-sub-section" markdown="1">
   Set up the in-memory web api as described in the [tutorial](/angular/tutorial).
 After the setup, the server returns heroes.